HOW MUCH DO PERSONAL TRAINERS MAKE?23 January 2018

 If you’re thinking of becoming a personal trainer or are a newly-qualified PT just setting up in business, you’ll no doubt be wondering about your earning potential.
-How much can you earn as a personal trainer?
+How much do personal trainers make?

 The answer is that it varies.
 While the National Careers Service cites an average salary of between £17,000 and £22,000 a year for an experienced personal trainer, that is just an average.
 What a personal trainer can earn as an annual salary, or charge by the hour, can be influenced significantly by experience, qualifications, location and client base.